FACULTY

 Soprano Section Leader

-Jo Ann Antinone is the Director of the LD Bell High School Choral Department.
-Mrs. Antinone was raised in Bryan, TX, and earned her Bachelor Degree in Music Education from Southwestern University in Georgetown, TX, and her Master Degree in Choral Conducting from Ithaca College in Ithaca, NY.
-This is Mrs. Antinone’s 18th year of teaching.
-She is proud to have taught at Wilkinson Middle School in Mesquite and Euless Junior High in Euless before coming to LD Bell.
-Mrs. Antinone is often called upon as a guest conductor around the DFW Metroplex.
-This year she is performing with the choral ensemble Schola Cantorum.
-Mrs. Antinone is proud to serve as the TMEA Region 5 Chair-Elect and holds memberships in TMEA, TCDA, TMAA, as well as Pi Kappa Lambda.
-Mrs. Antinone serves as the primary instructor for the A Cappella, Varsity Women, Varsity Men, Choralier Men, and Bell System performance ensembles.
+Mrs. Antinone is the director of the L.D.
+Bell High School Choral Department.
+This is Mrs. Antinone’s 24th year of teaching.
+She was raised in Bryan, TX and received her Bachelor degree in Music Education from Southwestern University in Georgetown, TX and her Masters degree in Choral Conducting from Ithaca College in Ithaca, NY.
+Mrs. Antinone is often called upon as a guest conductor around the DFW Metroplex and serves as a clinician and adjudicator for choral programs all over the state.
+She has served as an officer in TMEA Region 31 and serves on staff at the UTA All-State Choir Camp.
+Mrs. Antinone is the primary instructor for the A Cappella, Varsity Women’s, Varsity Men’s, Choralier Men’s, and Bell System performance ensembles.

 Pauline Sexton